PratikPradhan987/SaaSAI/README.md

 # Creating an AI based WEB tool

-  -Yinsi is an opensource OpenAI project which is replicates the features of ChatGPT.
+  -Yinsi is an opensource OpenAI project which is replicates features of ChatGPT.

-  -User can ask question .
+  -User can ask questions .

   -With the help of OpenAI it can answer most of the questions.